Render Tree vs DOM Tree Differences Explained

 mutationFn()

-// Browser will defer Recalculate Style to the next frame boundary
+// Recalculate Style runs at the next frame boundary, not mid-task

 })